 - Keep your distance.
 If you do strike a deer, don’t approach it.
 If the deer is blocking the road, call authorities right away.

 Deer are creatures of habit.
 Seasons, time of day, and weather patterns all play an essential part in their routine.
 Deer will continue to travel the trails of their ancestors long after these trails have been cut through by roads.
 It is up to us as drivers to remain proactive, calm, and vigilant.

 Turk’s Collision Center is a state-of-the-art automotive body repair shop that specializes in collision repair.
 We strive to be the leading automotive body repair shop in Illinois with excellent workmanship, advanced training, and superb communication with the customer.
-Call us: (309) 694-2905.
+For any collision repair service needs, call us at (309) 694-2905 today.